Skip to main content

 • Code of Ethics for Professional Accountants

 Under Senegalese Law No. 2000-05, the ONECCA-Senegal is authorized to establish ethical requirements for its members subject to the approval of the Ministry of Finance.
-The ONECCA-Senegal had adopted the 2013 IESBA Code of Ethics for its members which was approved in 2016 by the Ministry of Finance.
-However, the institute indicates that in the jurisdiction the OHADA Code of Ethics is now the applicable standard alongside other ethical requirements outlined in national legislation such as the Companies Act.
+However, the institute indicates that in the jurisdiction the OHADA Code of Ethics is the applicable standard alongside other ethical requirements outlined in national legislation such as the Companies Act.

 • International Public Sector Accounting Standards